-Looking to the longer term, treatment facilities are required for the residual waste (Black Bin waste) and during the year progress continued on the procurement process.
 The facilities required, Mechanical Biological Treatment (MBT) and Energy From Waste (EFW), are substantial in cost and complexity and bring with them the most challenging procurement process to date.
-The Capital Costs involved are in the region of £300m, contracts will be up to 35 years long and take up to six years to procure.
+MBT and EFW have been identified in our strategic waste document, the Waste Management Plan, as being required in order to enable Councils to successfully meet the EU Landfill Directive targets.

-MBT and EFW have been identified in our strategic waste document, the Waste Management Plan, as being required in order to enable Councils to meet the EU Landfill Directive targets.
-The target years are 2010, 2013 and 2020 and the EU Directive limits the amount of waste that can be landfilled, with substantial fines for failing to meet the targets.
+The target years are 2010, 2013 and 2020 and the EU Directive limits the amount of waste that can be landfilled, with substantial fines for failing to meet the targets, in addition to the significant costs of landfilling waste, both Gate Fee and Landfill Tax, alluded to earlier.